suriyan/iWriteIt/README.md

 iWriteIt - You Like?
 ====================

-An application for Kids to practice Addition and Substraction skills.
+An application for Kids to practice Addition and Subtraction skills.
-It utilizes Kivy Gesture recogition, especially for `multistroke` gesture recognition was just introduced in master branch (1.8.1-dev).
+It utilizes Kivy Gesture recognition, especially for `multistroke` gesture recognition was just introduced in master branch (1.8.1-dev).

-Initially, I've used Tesseract-OCR to recoginize hand writing.
+Initially, I've used Tesseract-OCR to recognize hand writing.
 However, we also need to train it for difference hand writing styles and is not easily compare to Kivy Gesture recognition process.